runsecret/rsec/README.md

 ### `rsec ref`

-Generates a secret reference from a vault address.
+Generates a secret reference from a vault address, or vice versa.

 ```bash
 rsec ref <vault-address>